Napoleon LEX 485-1 Infrared Gas Grill Review

 This unit came in a very large, very heavy box at 175 pounds.
 The box was double-walled and very sturdy, so it seems to give good shipping protection.
 Inside, the unit was packed carefully and quite well.
 We didn’t see any shipping damage to any of the parts, and the community rarely reports any shipping damage.

 The Jet Fire ignition system more resembles a flame thrower than what we generally see on the best gas grills.
 The jets throw the flame along the burners, ensuring that if there’s gas there, it’s getting lit.
 The infrared side burner gets over 700F, and uses a cast iron grill.
 Needless to say, it sears very well, and very quickly.
-We can’t say that we used the other utility shelf for marinades or anything else that needed to be iced, but the build quality looked good and the shelves were solid.
-The searing surface is covered with wave-form grills.
-It heats up quickly, and cooks well, hot, and clean.
+We can’t say that we used the other utility shelf for marinades or anything else that needed ice, but the build quality looked good and the shelves were solid.
+Covered with wave-form grills, the searing surface heats up quickly, and cooks well, hot, and clean.
 All of the grilling surfaces have grease shields that help prevent splatter to the inside surfaces, and help divert the grease to the trap.
-There are also shields over the burners that perform a similar task.
+There are also shields over the burners that do a similar task.
 All of these grease abatement features make this a safer grill to use and easier to clean.
 The backlight on the knobs is “cool,” and aids in low light scenarios.

 There were a lot of things about the Napoleon LEX485RSIBPSS-1 Propane Gas Grill that we liked.
 The searing side burner was a great feature that worked well, the construction was solid, and it handles grease really well.
 As for the most important attribute of a grill, how it cooks, it performs superbly.